buckmalibu/gke-notification-handler-teams/README.md

 ## Setup

-You'll need a Slack application with an incoming webhook token that has permission to post in whichever channel you'd like to receive these notifications.
+You'll need a Teams team with an incoming webhook configured for whichever channel you'd like to receive these notifications.

 You're free to tweak this as needed to make it work for your use case.

 ## Environment Variables

 - `SEND_UPGRADE_AVAILABLE_NOTIFICATIONS` - if set to `enabled`, notifications will be sent regarding `UpgradeAvailableEvent` types.
 This can be verbose and annoying, so it is configurable.
-- `SLACK_WEBHOOK_URL` - should contain the webhook for sending to Slack.
+- `TEAMS_WEBHOOK_URL` - should contain the webhook for sending to Teams.

 ## Dependencies and Examples